GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-an-article/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: Add a blog post
+title: Add an article
-description: 'Add a new post to /blog'
+description: 'Add a new post to /articles'
-date: 2021-01-27
-updated: 2022-05-19
+date: 2022-05-19
 ---

 ## Before you start

-Make sure your content is a blog post, and not reference documentation or an article (or a mixture of all three).
+Make sure your content is an article, and not reference documentation or a blog post.
 See [where to publish](/docs/handbook/where-to-publish) for more information.

 ## Clone the sample post

-Duplicate the example post located in `site/en/blog/_example/` and rename the folder to match whatever slug you want to use for your url.
+Duplicate the example post located in `site/en/articles/_example/` and rename the folder to match whatever slug you want to use for your url.

 Posts support markdown syntax with some additional features and shortcodes.